SciML/ModelingToolkitCourse/docs/src/lectures/lecture2.md

 ![momentum balance](../img/momentum_balance.svg)

 !!! note "Conservation of Momentum" the term `\rho V \dot{u}` introduces what is referd to as fluid inertia.
-This is what resolves the pressure wave propogation through a pipe.
-A classic wave propogation example in pipes is the "water hammer" effect.
-The full derivation for the flow velocity derivative is when deriving in 2 dimentions is
+This is what resolves the pressure wave propagation through a pipe.
+A classic wave propagation example in pipes is the "water hammer" effect.
+The full derivation for the flow velocity derivative is when deriving in 2 dimensions is
    ```math
    \frac{D \text{V}}{Dt} = \frac{\partial \text{V}}{\partial t} + \frac{\partial \text{V}}{\partial x} u + \frac{\partial \text{V}}{\partial z} w
    ```